 Senior members of Management set the strategic direction relative to the Company's risk tolerances, which the Board reviews and approves.
 Risk and investment management topics are featured prominently in Board materials and discussions.

-Key Management resides in Bermuda, including the President and Head of Origination, Chief Financial Officer, Chief Accounting Officer, Chief Actuary, Chief Operating Officer, and Chief Risk Officer.
+Key Management resides in Bermuda, including the Company's President and Co-Head of Reinsurance Origination, Chief Financial Officer, Chief Accounting Officer, Chief Actuary and Chief Risk Officer.